Architectural Faculty to Lead New Courses on Climate and Society

-New York City, January 13, 2022 — Columbia University’s Temple Hoyne Buell Center for the Study of American Architecture and the Association of Collegiate Schools of Architecture (ACSA) announce the winners of the 2022 Course Development Prize in Architecture, Climate Change, and Society.
-These innovative courses will be taught at architecture schools across North America in the coming years.
+New York City, February 2, 2023 — Columbia University’s Temple Hoyne Buell Center for the Study of American Architecture and the Association of Collegiate Schools of Architecture (ACSA) announce the winners of the 2023 Course Development Prize in Architecture, Climate Change, and Society.
+These innovative courses will be taught at ACSA member schools across the world in the coming years.

 The jury selected five courses to receive a cash prize and support to lead their course at their host institution within the next two years.
-In addition the jury selected two courses to receive honorable mentions, for their impactful courses.
-The five winning course proposals will be presented at the ACSA 110th Annual Meeting.
+In addition the jury selected one course to receive an honorable mention.
+The five winning course proposals will be presented at the ACSA 111th Annual Meeting.

 The winners are: